 Indigenous Accommodation Scholarship (IAS)

-If you are an Aboriginal and/or Torres Strait Islander student from interstate or rural/regional Victoria, will be enrolled full-time in a bachelor degree program at RMIT in 2018, and can demonstrate financial disadvantage, this scholarship can provide assistance.
+If you are an Aboriginal and/or Torres Strait Islander student from interstate or rural/regional Victoria, will be enrolled full-time in a bachelor degree program at RMIT, and can demonstrate financial disadvantage, this scholarship can provide assistance.

 Value and duration